 Have you heard how root canal preserves oral health, keeps you pain free and resolves keeps teeth strong?
 Read all myths and misconceptions busted right here.

 The dentist is best placed to recommend whether a dental crown is required.
 However, it is a worthwhile investment to ensure your root canal lasts for longer.
 A minor dental accident can lead to major implications to the root canal, leading to decay and expensive treatment.
 A dental crown is a protective layer to keep your root canal in place and preserve the health of the tooth.

 If you’re a root canal patient and are considering a dental crown?
-Contact us at Kooringal Dental now and let our specialist dental team go further to preserving the long-term health of your tooth.
+Contact us at Kooringal Dental in Wagga Wagga now and let our specialist dental team go further to preserving the long-term health of your tooth.
 Contact us now and book your appointment.